pedroherrerovidal/DiffSeqAnalysis/README.md

 # Sequencing data processing and analysis

 Here we implemented a processing and analysis pipeline to extract information from sequencing data to provide insight for Multiple sclerosis (MS) treatments.
+[Presentation with analysis and results here](SequencingDataAnalysis.pdf).

 **This preprocessing pipeline works on all transcriptomic sequencing data, and the analysis and visualization script can be used for any table of counts (genomics data and beyond).**